 Bitcoin mobile wallets come in the form of an app which you can use to manage all of your cryptocurrency transactions.
 Typically, they are anonymous and client-side and you remain the only person in charge of your funds, but it wouldn’t hurt to double-check.

-Cryptocurrency wallets like Lumi Wallet, BRD, or Jaxx are on the safe side.
+Cryptocurrency wallets like Lumi Wallet are on the safe side.

 What is the best type of Bitcoin wallet?